 Communication & Parent Involvement

-Open Houses for grade K/1 and grade 2/3 take place in September or early October.
+Open Houses for grade K/1 and grade 2/3 take place in the fall.
 This is an opportunity to meet your child’s teacher and receive an overview of the curriculum and special activities for the upcoming school year.

 Parent-Teacher Conferences take place two times during the school year for grades K-3 aligned to the Fall and Spring report card schedule.
 Conference dates are available each year on the district calendar.
 Special reminders will be sent home and sign up for conferences will be done through your child’s teacher and class parents in advance.
 The purpose of this conference is to discuss your child’s progress and academic, social emotional and/or behavioral goals.